dijasila/GPAW/doc/summerschools/summerschool18/accesslinmac.rst

   cd CAMD2018
   camdnotebook

 The command ``camdnotebook`` is a local script.
-It checks that you are on a compute server (and not on the front-end), that X11 forwarding is enabled, and then it starts a jupyter notebook by running the command ``jupyter notebook --no-browser --port=40000 --ip=$HOSTNAME``  (you can also use this command yourself if you prefer).
+It checks that you are on a compute server (and not on the front-end) and that X11 forwarding is enabled.
+Then it starts a jupyter notebook by running the command ``jupyter notebook --no-browser --port=40000 --ip=$HOSTNAME`` (you can also use this command yourself if you prefer).

 The Notebook server replies by printing a few status lines, as seen here